lubiana/no-framework-tutorial/06-router.md

 This is already an improvement, but now all the handler code is in the `routes.php` file.
 This is not optimal, so let's fix that in the next part.

-Of course we now need to add the 'config' folder to the configuration files of our devhelpers so that they can scan that directory as well.
+Of course, we now need to add the 'config' folder to the configuration files of our dev helpers so that they can scan that directory as well.

 [<< previous](05-http.md) | [next >>](07-dispatching-to-a-class.md)